drekka/Locus/README.md

 [![.github/workflows/swift.yml](https://github.com/drekka/Locus/actions/workflows/swift.yml/badge.svg?branch=master)](https://github.com/drekka/Locus/actions/workflows/swift.yml)

-*Locus* is a an API designed to address a common problem encountered in many apps.
-How to manage the app's settings and coordinate between hard coded values, `Settings.bundle` preferences, `UserDefaults` and local or remote configuration files.
-A problem often made worse on enterprise apps where developers coming and going often implement a number of inconsistent implementations that can sometimes be quite Byzantine to understand.
+*Locus* is a an API designed to address a common problem.
+Managing an app's settings from multiple sources such as hard coded values, `Settings.bundle` preferences, `UserDefaults` and local or remote configuration files.
+A problem that often crops up in enterprise apps where developers coming and going can result in multiple inconsistent and often Byzantine implementations.

 *Locus* is designed to address these issues by providing ...

-* A consistent and simple API for retrieving and updating settings regardless of their source.
+* A consistent and simple API for retrieving and updating settings from multiple sources.
-* Detection of miss-typed setting keys and updates to settings which should not occur.
+* Detection of miss-typed setting keys.
-* A set of base implementations for reading settings from `UserDefaults`, `Settings.bundle` preferences, local files, remote files and other locations that your app may need.
+* Support for settings stored in `UserDefaults`, `Settings.bundle` preferences, local files, remote files and custom locations.
-* A Combine publisher for subscribing to updates.
+* Combine publishing of setting updates.
 * The ability to use either `String` or enum keys.
 * A `@Setting` property wrapper for easy access.